 We are one of the education platforms offering Indian student counselling to pursue education in global institutions for higher education majorly in Canada.
 While revenue from any particular institution of higher education may vary between financial reporting periods depending on the nature and term of on-going contracts, historically, we have been dependent on a limited set of global institutions of higher education for a majority of our revenue from operations.
-During the period ended September 30, 2024 and for the Fiscal 2024, Fiscal 2023 and Fiscal 2022, our revenue from operations from our top 5 and 10 global institutions of higher education, was as set out below:
+During the Fiscal 2024, Fiscal 2023 and Fiscal 2022, our revenue from operations from our top 5 and 10 global institutions of higher education, was as set out below: